Do You Have a Plan for Your Content?

 Producing great content is challenging enough, but creating great content on a regular basis can be overwhelming.
 Where are you supposed to begin?
 The easy answer is to start with things you know, that your customers don’t.

 If you’re producing content for your business, you’ll want to find relevant, industry-related information to share with your audience.
 This could include tips and tricks, industry updates, and maybe even examples of your company’s work.
 Most of these can be found online, but you’ll want to spend some time researching the information you do find online.
 The information should not only be relevant, but also credible.

 Take time to listen to customers, employees, and suppliers.
 What are they talking about?
 What questions do they have?
 Good content will answer their questions.

 Planning and Producing

 Planning and producing content go hand-in-hand.
 Without a proper plan, it’ll be hard for you to produce solid content.
-Even when writing a “simple” blog post, it requires brainstorming, drafting, editing and then some social media promotion.
+Even writing a “simple” blog post requires brainstorming, drafting, editing, and then some social media promotion.
 The same goes for writing content for clients or for your own company.
 You have to do some research before you draft anything, then you often have to go back and edit your content.